-This patient broke off her front teeth.
-I cleaned up the decay and made her a PMMA temporay bridge so she could smile for the holidays.
+This patient broke off her front teeth and delayed treatment due to fear of contracting COVID.
+I cleaned up the decay and made her a PMMA temporary bridge so she could smile for the holidays.

 This patients upper teeth were badly decayed and could not be saved.
 I extracted all her upper teeth and made an immediate denture.
 Next I will work on her lower teeth.